Health & social care misconceptions

 True or false?
 Health and social care careers are all about stress and constant challenges, with no sense of satisfaction or joy.

 It’s all about helping people.
-Careers in healthcare are all about helping people who are having problems with their physical health.
+Careers in healthcare are about helping people who are having problems with their physical health.
 Careers in social care are concerned with helping vulnerable people in the community and providing them with support so that they can benefit from a much more improved way of life.

 Health and social care is an especially broad career sector.
 Tons of different career paths are available for people from all different kinds of academic backgrounds.
 Careers in healthcare are much more likely to require a combination of further study and on-the-job medical training, whereas careers in social care are more likely to start with on-the-job training and allow people to work towards professional qualifications later on in their career.